-In the context of COVID-19 pandemic, the relevance of the Portugal policy dialogue is highlighted by latest market evidence suggesting public switching to online purchasing and consumption; the Greek dialogue on liaison with hospitality and tourism services, including for older people, is also highly topical now.
+In the context of COVID-19 pandemic, the relevance of the Portugal policy dialogue is highlighted by latest market evidence suggesting public switching to online purchasing and consumption; the Greece dialogue on liaison with hospitality and tourism services, including for older people, is highly topical now.
 The dialogue in Spain on use of health and environment impact assessments is a vital part of integrated preparedness and prevention for post COVID-19 risk factors including air pollution, especially when equity is integrated.
 Those dialogues with an equity focus such as in Slovenia will be highly relevant, given the evidence of diverse impacts of corona viruses on people across social gradients with underlying chronic conditions.
 The Hungarian dialogue's exploration of AI and IT for screening and diagnosis will become a key feature in most States.
 The CHRODIS PLUS Workbox on Employment and Chronic Conditions which focuses on workplace inclusion, integration and reintegration of people with chronic conditions will become even more relevant in the aftermath of the global pandemic.

-Recommendation: Monitor and take action to reduce health inequities by addressing social determinants of health through effective policies and practices, underpinned by research.
+Recommendation: Monitor and take action to reduce health inequities by addressing social determinants of health.
 Strengthen co-creation to foster inclusion and implementation of health and other policies.
 Make sure to assess impact of policies and other interventions on health and equity of the population.

-Health is an increasing priority at all levels which brings new opportunities but also a need for more communication and coordination across all sectors and all levels, particularly by policy makers
+Health is an increasing priority at all levels which brings new opportunities but also a need for more communication and coordination across all sectors and all levels

 Investing in health and wellbeing is first and foremost a government responsibility, which requires priority setting and adequate public budgets.
-However, EU level funding mechanisms can support governments in their journey to build more resilient health systems.
+EU level funding mechanisms can support governments in their journey to build more resilient health systems.
 There are many European programmes that offer investment in health but unfortunately the information is dispersed.
-Ministries of Health and other national or regional bodies are calling on the European Commission to provide as clear information as possible, which would facilitate the inter-ministerial as well as vertical communication within member states.
+Ministries of Health and other national or regional bodies are calling European Commission to provide as clear information as possible, which would facilitate the interministerial as well as vertical communication within member states.
 Participants of the EU level dialogue on funding agreed that strong working relationships and communication channels between ministries (e.g., health, justice, finance, social affairs, environment) are also key to improving the flow of information about different, potentially-relevant funding opportunities.
-The Steering Group on Prevention and Promotion could provide critical insights on taking this recommendation forward, helping to facilitate further communication from EU to national to regional/local level and also facilitating engagement with other ministries to improve synergies in investing in and implementing health-promoting services.
 Related to the above, it is also critical that strengthening national focal points (in health) and improving their cooperation across sectors (e.g., bundling of projects) would improve the ability of local and regional organisations to participate in EU funding and projects.

-Recommendation: Actors at all levels of governance (European, national, regional and local and including the Steering Group on Prevention and Promotion) should consider additional structured mechanisms for discussing and setting priorities, as well as for sharing crucial information about opportunities (e.g., funding) to act on these priorities.
+Recommendation: Actors at all levels of governance (European, national, regional and local) should consider additional structured mechanisms for discussing and setting priorities, as well as for sharing crucial information about opportunities (e.g., funding) to act on these priorities.